unicode-org/conformance/README.md

 adding new tests, and contains edge and error cases.

 Data generation creates two files:
-* Test data instance: a JSON file functions and parameters to be applied to the given data.
-The test type is given once and data tests are stored as an array.
+* Test data instance: a JSON file containing the type of test and additional information on the environment and version of data.

+The test type is indicated with the "Test scenario" field.

+Individual data tests are stored as an array of items, each with a label and paramters to be set for computing a result.

   Example line for coll_shift_short:
   ```